List of GetBackers characters: Ginji Amano

 When transformed into the Lightning Emperor, Ginji glows with a brilliant light and has bolts of electricity flowing around him.
 Although sharing the same body as that of Ginji, the Lightning Emperor is the polar opposite of the happy-go-lucky Ginji; his features harden, and he becomes merciless towards almost anyone.
-He first came into being when Ginji was a young boy, as the Beltline Monsters invaded the lower levels of the Limitless Fortress.
+He first came into being when Ginji was a young boy, as the Beltline monsters invaded the lower levels of the Limitless Fortress.
 Ginji and a friend were attempting to escape from the hunters when Ginji's friend was struck by an arrow.
 The whole invasion force was annihilated in an instant.
 From that point on, whenever Ginji is confronted with a difficult situation, emotionally or physically, the Lightning Emperor appears to make everything that troubles Ginji disappear.
 However, this ultimately causes more pain for the peaceful Ginji, as death is the last thing he wants.

 In the "Get Back the Lost Time" arc, after the Lightning Emperor was successfully able to defeat the Voodoo King, it is revealed that the Lightning Emperor would never appear again as his reason for existing was over.
-The Lightning Emperor, who was born from the synchronization of Ginji's rage and Mugenjou's power, existed to defeat the person whose purpose was disrupting the plans of the "Archive" (the Voodoo King).
+The Lightning Emperor, who was born from the synchronization of Ginji's rage and Infinity Fortress' power, existed to defeat the person whose purpose was disrupting the plans of the "Archive" (the Voodoo King).
 His purpose was to protect the world without judgment from Good or Evil.

-The source of the Lightning Emperor's power is the limitless energy currents flowing through the Limitless Fortress, and as such, he draws as much power from them as he needs.
+The source of the Lightning Emperor's power is the limitless energy currents flowing through the Infinity Fortress, and as such, he draws as much power from them as he needs.
 Sometimes, though, this can put the Infinity Fortress in a bad situation if the Lightning Emperor calls for more power in a single instant than the tower is capable of producing.
 For this reason, he is dangerous to the "Brain Trust" in Babylon City who possess the "Archive" (the sum total of human knowledge past, present and future) as he could potentially erase the "Archive" if he blacked out the Limitless Fortress.
-Another reason why Ginji/the Lightning Emperor is so dangerous inside the Limitless Fortress is because his existence is "random" in the Babylon City Archives.
-This means his existence was not foretold and therefore his existence inside the Limitless Fortress changes all the prophecies made by the Brain Trust.
+Another reason why Ginji/the Lightning Emperor is so dangerous inside Infinity Fortress is because his existence is "random" in the Babylon City Archives.
+This means his existence was not foretold and therefore his existence inside Infinity Fortress changes all the prophecies made by the Brain Trust.
 The reason for this most likely has to do with his mother.